ComradDoge/DogeEU4/README.md

 [quote]
 [h1] 08/07/2021 [/h1]

-Formable update and tweaks can be seen here: https://dogeshattered.fandom.com/wiki/Formables
+15 New/Tweaked formables.
+Update and tweaks can be seen here: https://dogeshattered.fandom.com/wiki/Formables

 Balance
 - Pyramid of Cheops made more accessible but nerfed